davidpdrsn/juniper-from-schema/README.md

 # N+1s

 If you're having issues with N+1 query bugs consider using [juniper-eager-loading](https://crates.io/crates/juniper-eager-loading).
 It was built to integrate seamlessly with juniper-from-schema.

+# Development

+## If you're seeing `No such file or directory (os error 2)` when running the tests

+This might be caused by setting `CARGO_TARGET_DIR`.
+Setting that env var changes the directory the [trybuild](https://crates.io/crates/trybuild) tests are run from which means all the paths to the test schemas no longer match.
+The only workaround is to unset `CARGO_TARGET_DIR` when working on juniper-from-schema.
+I recommend [direnv](https://github.com/direnv/direnv) to unset the env var only this directory and not globally.